PeterMakus/SeisMIC/README.md

 conda install -c conda-forge mpi4py

 pip install seismic

+# If you want to execute the tutorials, you will have to install jupyter as well
+pip install jupyter
 ```
 ### Installation from Source Code
 To obtain the lates features, you can install SeisMIC from its source code, available on GitHub.